milovanpinxteren/WCST/ReadMe.md

 ## Setting up
 - Clone this repository
-- Open it in your IDE (Pycharm is used for this ReadMe)
+- Open it in your IDE (Pycharm is used by developers)
 - Connect a Postgres database (https://blog.nextideatech.com/how-to-create-a-django-app-and-connect-it-to-a-database/)
 - Fill the database with the .csv files provided by the project developers
 - Configure the main process and run it.